epicweb-dev/epic-stack/decisions/06-native-esm.md

 Sadly, this is a bit of a "who moved my cheese" situation.
-Developers who are familiar with CommonJS modules will be annoyed by things they were used to doing in CJS that they can't do the same way in CJS.
+Developers who are familiar with CommonJS modules will be annoyed by things they were used to doing in CJS that they can't do the same way in ESM.
 The biggest is dynamic (and synchronous) requires.
 Another is the way that module resolution changes.
 There are some packages which aren't quite prepared for ESM and therefore you end up having to import their exports directly from the files (like radix for example).